slchorne/apibrowser/README.md

 ## UIDs and refs

-By now you should have a handle on how to perform reads to the database, what about updates?
+By now you know about how to perform reads to the database, what about updates?

-To modify an object we need to know it's unique id, this is always returned with every object and is in the \_ref field :
+To modify an object we need to know it's unique id, this is always returned with every object and is in the **\_ref** field :

     [
         {